SaranBodduluri/saranbodduluri/README.md

 - 🎓 Hi.
 I am a Freshman Computer Science student, Math and Finance Enthusiast, Researcher and web-developer.
 I like learning and building cs things.
 - 📚 I like reading philosophy and sci-fi.
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning machine learning and web development.

 ---
 ### Contact 📫